-- Determine if the vehicle is an electric or hybrid-electric vehicle, and if it is, advise your dispatch and all other responders that an electric or hybrid-electric vehicle is involved. - To identify potential symptoms of a damaged high-voltage system, contact an authorized service center or vehicle manufacturer representative.
-Refer to the Vehicle Owner Manual, Emergency Placard (included in the Vehicle Owner Manual) and/or the Emergency Response Guide for appropriate contact information. - If you detect leaking fluids, sparks, smoke, flames, increased temperature, gurgling, popping or hissing noises from the HV battery compartment, ventilate the passenger area (i.e., roll down windows or open doors) and call 911. - Be alert.
+- Determine if the vehicle is an electric or hybrid-electric vehicle and, if it is, advise your dispatch and all other responders that an electric or hybrid-electric vehicle is involved. - To identify potential symptoms of a damaged high-voltage system, contact an authorized service center or vehicle manufacturer representative.
+Refer to the Owner's Manual, Emergency Placard (included in the Owner's Manual) and/or the Emergency Response Guide for appropriate contact information. - If you detect leaking fluids, sparks, smoke, flames, increased temperature, gurgling, popping or hissing noises from the HV battery compartment, ventilate the passenger area by rolling down the windows or opening the doors and call 911. - Be alert.
 There is a potential for delayed fire with damaged lithium-ion batteries.